 Ask if the recruiter is accepting resumes.
 Some will accept resumes; others will indicate resumes are only accepted online.
 When you give a recruiter your resume, ask about the next step in the process if you are interested in applying for a position.
 Remember to jot this down in your notes after you've talked with them so you organize your follow-up contacts.
 Make notes about all the contacts you made.
 Write down important details such as who you talked with, especially if you didn't get a business card.

 How should I follow-up with employers I'm interested in?

 It is crucial to follow-up with career fair recruiters, especially those representing organizations you are interested in.
 Follow-up may mean writing a short thank-you note, expressing gratitude for the opportunity to speak with the recruiter and learn about the organization.
 Follow-up may involve submitting a resume or other correspondence to express ongoing interest.
 To a certain degree, how you follow-up depends on what the recruiter told you during the fair.
 If the recruiter said he or she would call you within a certain time frame, it is okay to call him or her back if you don't hear after that time has expired.

 Polish up on your interviewing skills to be ready when the employer calls you for follow-up.
-Refer to Your Interview Guide available in Career Services, check out the interview preparation on Optimal Resume, or make an appointment for a mock interview.
+Refer to interview resources on this site, check out the interview preparation on Interview Stream, or make an appointment for a mock interview.